jcacela0298/Java-Programs/Java_Text_Formatter_Project/ReadMe.txt

 # Java Text Formatter Project

-I built a Java text formatter program with Lance Smith that will read words from an input file and write them to an output file -- It will remove extra whitespace and fill each line with as many words as will fit up to user-specified maximum column width (similar to a column of text in a newspaper).
+I built a Java text formatter program that will read words from an input file and write them to an output file -- It will remove extra whitespace and fill each line with as many words as will fit up to user-specified maximum column width (similar to a column of text in a newspaper).
 The input text file name, output text file name, and maximum column width are entered interactively when the program starts.

 If you would like a tutorial on how to correctly upload/download Java Eclipse projects to/from GitHub, check out my YouTube video: https://www.youtube.com/watch?v=qCrTzBX3OOg&t=2s